Seminole County responds to the impact of Hurricane Milton. Learn More

 The Homeowner Rehabilitation Program is intended to meet the housing rehabilitation needs of income-eligible households and to preserve affordable housing in Seminole County.
 The program provides funding in the form of an interest-free, deferred payment loan to qualified homeowners who need more extensive repairs than what can be provided under the Minor Home Repair Program.
 Eligible repairs are completed by County approved licensed building contractors, and are restricted to repairs necessary to improve the health, safety, and well-being of the household or contribute to the structural integrity and preservation of the home.
 In cases where the structure has deteriorated to a point of being unsafe and no longer habitable, and rehabilitation would not bring the dwelling to property standards, the existing home may be demolished and a new home constructed under this program.

-The Rehabilitation and Reconstruction Program is now closed.
+The Rehabilitation & Reconstruction Program is now closed.
+We have reached our max limit of pre-appplications.

 The Purchase Assistance Program provides down payment assistance to income-eligible first-time homebuyers of up to $55,000 depending on income level and needs to help cover the costs to purchase a newly-constructed or existing home in Seminole County.
 Applicants must meet the minimum criteria of having a total combined household income at or below 120% of the area median income level; must be a first-time homebuyer, by definition has not owned a home or had an interest in a home during the three-year period immediately prior to applying for Purchase Assistance; and pre-approved for a first mortgage through a private lender approved by Seminole County.